Robert Keziere photo 1969

-I was blessed with great mentors and wonderful experiences in the early years of my career.
-Very early on I became friends with a bunch of musicians who were into jugband music, which Jim Kweskin and John Sebastian were making very popular at the time.
+I was blessed with great mentors and wonderful experiences in the early years of my career in Vancouver.
+I became friends with a bunch of musicians who were into jugband music, which Jim Kweskin and John Sebastian were making popular at the time.
 It was an organic and funky style of acoustic playing that celebrated a lot of what is now called Americana.
 Many a fun evening was spent at the Deadwood Stage band house in Kitsilano, soaking up a lot of guitar technique and making lifelong friends like my Winnipeg soul brother Bob Purves (a.k.a.
 Bobby Stahr).

 While hanging out in Gastown in Vancouver, I met Tim Williams, a fine country-blues singer/songwriter from California, who took me under his wing and taught me all kinds of cool licks.
 Tim was one of the first people I ever met who had a major label record deal, which was kind of thrilling, and he had a vast repertoire of old blues standards, which was instructive.